 Our 17 inch foil balloons can float perfectly around 3-4 days before the balloon starts to deflate slightly.
 Our selection of 40 inch foil balloons will float perfectly around 10 days before the same process starts to happen.
 Both the 17 inch and 40 inch foil balloon will then last another 1-2 weeks in this condition and then progressively deflate further.
 Generally, 9 inch foil balloons are designed only to be inflated with air.

 How long will a foil balloon remain inflated when filled with air?

-When filled with air, the foil balloon will not float and will need a cup and stick to hold the balloon up.
+When filled with air, the foil balloon will not float and will need a balloon cup and stick to hold the balloon up.
 The 17 inch and 40 inch foil balloons will remain inflated for approximately 1 month before it starts to deflate, while the mini 9 inch foil balloons can remain inflated for approximately 2 years.

 What size and types of foil balloons are available?

 We sell small 9 inch, medium 14 inch and large 40 inch foil balloons for every occasion, including birthdays, baby showers, Valentine’s Day and more.
 See the complete range here.

 Foil balloons are made of nylon that is covered with a layer of aluminium.
 These materials are specially coated to give the balloon their foil-like appearance.
 They do not carry the risk of allergic reaction.

 For self-sealing foil balloons, remove the nozzle from the foil balloon and press the valve flat to seal.
 For 9 inch foil balloons, a heat sealer is required.
 To ensure a tight seal, lay the tail of the foil balloon over the bar, making sure there are no creases in the material before application.
 A correctly inflated foil balloon should be tight with uniformly spaced creases along the seam.